Kepa Arrizabalaga: 2024–25: Loan to Bournemouth

 On 29 August 2024, Kepa was loaned out to fellow Premier League club Bournemouth until the end of the 2024–25 season.
 He replaced Neto, who joined Arsenal on a season-long loan the following day.

 He made his debut for Bournemouth in a 3–2 win at Everton on 31 August.
 His first clean sheet for the Cherries came on 19 October in a 2–0 home win over Arsenal.

 Arsenal

 On 1 July 2025, Kepa signed for fellow Premier League club Arsenal after they reportedly met the £5 million release clause in his Chelsea contract.
+He reportedly signed a three-year contract.

+Kepa made his competitive debut for Arsenal in an EFL Cup victory away at Port Vale, keeping a clean sheet in the process.
+Kepa made six saves in the following round against Brighton, and kept another clean sheet in the 2–0 win.

+On 28 January 2026, Kepa made his first UEFA Champions League appearance for Arsenal, as the Gunners beat FC Kairat 3–2 at Emirates Stadium to make it eight wins out of eight in the league phase.

+Kepa started all of Arsenal’s domestic cup games in his first season, as the Gunners reached the quarter-finals of the FA Cup and the final of the EFL Cup.
+In the EFL Cup final on 22 March, Kepa made an error in the lead-up to the tie’s first goal, letting Rayan Cherki’s cross slip through his hands, which allowed Nico O'Reilly to head in to the empty goal from close range.
+Manchester City went on to win the final 2–0.

+On 24 May, Kepa made his first Premier League appearance for Arsenal in their 2–1 final day win against Crystal Palace at Selhurst Park, where Arsenal were presented the Premier League trophy after the game.